calvinchou71/league-of-legends-analysis/README.md

 The variable we are trying to predict is the result column, which only has 2 possible values (1 and 0).
 1 means the team won and 0 means the team lost.
 Therefore, the prediction problem is a binary classification problem.
 We chose the result as it is most important column as winning is the objective of the game.

 We want to predict the result after the 10 minute mark of the game.
 Given this we will have all match information that has occured within the first 10 minutes.
-We chose 10 minutes as it was the a good mid-point for predicting the result.
-We didn't want to use 5 minutes as we felt it was too early in the game for meaningful events to happen in the majority of the games.
+We chose 10 minutes as it was the a good point for predicting the result.
 We did not want to choose a later time as much of the result is already determined.
 We chose to use a logistic regression model as it works well on binary classification.

 To test the efficacy of our model, we will use log loss and accuracy.
 We chose log loss as it works well on classification data because it penalizes confident misclassifications.
 We reported accuracy as it is an easy to interpret number.

 ## Baseline Model

 For our baseline model, we used a logistic regression model on goldat10, xpat10, and csat10.
 All these features are quantitative and did not require any encodings.
+These features describe how strong a champion is at the 10 minute mark.
+The more gold, more experience, and the more cs, the stronger the champion will be.
+(For team same logic applies)

 The loss of the model was 0.6896490354686542 for players only.
 The accuracy of the model was 0.5186914054838583 for players only.